 Overall, the subject neighborhood is considered to be in the growth stage of its life cycle.
+The subject area reflects a well-established neighborhood.
 Overall, the subject neighborhood is considered to have a positive long-term affect upon the subject property.